INVESTORS CAN MEET MANY OBJECTIVES UNDER IRC SECTION 1031

 4. Management Relief – Many taxpayers acquire multiple single-family rental properties over the years.
 The on-going maintenance and management of what can be a far-reaching group of single-family properties can be lessened by exchanging these properties at different locations for one replacement property better suited to on-site maintenance and management.
 Performing a 1031 exchange into a single multi-family with a resident manager is a good example of this strategy.

 5. Estate Planning – Often a number of family members inherit one large property and disagree about what they want to do with the property recently inherited.
 Some family members may want to continue holding the property and some may opt to sell the investment property for the cash proceeds.
-By exchanging from one large relinquished property and into several smaller replacement properties while the taxpayer is alive, the taxpayer can designate after their death that each heir receives a different property which they can own individually and either hold or sell to meet their needs.
+By exchanging from one large relinquished property and into several smaller replacement properties while the taxpayer is alive, the taxpayer can designate after their death that each heir receives a different property which they can only individually and either hold or sell to meet their needs.